-Did you know the average U.S. household spends $1,500 annually on electricity bills?
-With utility rates climbing 4.3% yearly since 2021, homeowners are scrambling for alternatives.
-Solar panels for home use have become more than an eco-friendly choice—they're a financial lifeline.
+Did you know the average U.S. household spends $1,500 annually on electricity?
+With utility rates climbing 4.3% yearly since 2020*, more homeowners are asking: "Could solar panels actually cut my bills for good?"
+The answer's clearer than ever - residential solar installations jumped 34% last year alone.

 You know what's wild?
 U.S. households installed solar panels at a rate of 1,000 systems per day this summer.
 That's 35% higher than 2022 numbers according to SEIA's latest report.
 But why the sudden rush?
 Three words: energy bill shock.